stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ## Collecting Telemetry

-The `TelemetryClient` class provides a method `TelemetryClient.Add` that adds an instance of a class that implements the `Telemetry` interface into the queue for publishing.
+The `TelemetryClient` class provides the `TelemetryClient.Add` method that adds an instance of a class that implements the `Telemetry` interface into the queue for publishing.

 ```csharp
 // create telemetry item